piranha/gostatic/README.md

 - `base <path>` - returns the last element of a path (same as [filepath.Base](https://golang.org/pkg/path/filepath/#Base))

+- `abcsort <pages>` - returns the pages sorted in alphabetical order of their .Name

 ### Page interface

 - `.Site` - global [site object](#site-interface).